tamnguyenbbt/Okapi/README.md

 ### 1. Example 1: working with multiple text boxes having similar characteristics
 * Imagine there is a web page which has multiple text boxes with similar html structures and we need to fill up these text boxes with test data.
 When a piece of data for a text box is null, does nothing for that text box.
 Each text box has a label next to it.

-* We need to write reusable code with test data driven capability so we can use this block of code, a method, to test the page with both possitive test cases and negative test cases, driven by test data.
+* We need to write reusable code with test data driven capability so we can use this block of code, a method, to test the page with both positive test cases and negative test cases, driven by test data.

 * With Okapi lambda functions you can write the code as below: